cisco/joy/README.md

 make test
 ```
 The test programs will indicate success or failure on the command line.
-Please see the file [test/README.md] for more information on blackbox testing.
+Please see [test/README.md](test/README.md) for more information
+on blackbox testing.

 #### Running and Configuration